 Georgia to open wait list for Housing Choice Voucher Program

-AUGUSTA, Ga. - Help is on the way for local families struggling to pay rent.
+ATLANTA, Ga.
+(Atlanta News First) - Help is on the way for local families struggling to pay rent.

 Formerly known as Section 8, this HUD-funded program assists low-income families and individuals to afford decent, safe, and sanitary housing.